-When carrying cargo, the weight of the load will increase the braking distance required to slow or stop the vehicle.
+When carrying cargo or towing a trailer, the weight of the load will increase the braking distance required to slow or stop the vehicle.
 Not allowing for increased braking distance under load can cause an accident or injury.

 - 1. Release the accelerator pedal completely. - 2.
 Press the brake pedal to slow the vehicle speed or stop the vehicle completely. - 3.
 Practice slowing and stopping using the brake to become familiar with the controls.